 - USMLE target scores for Step I (required for all applicants) & II (if taken) are 225, passing on the first attempt

 - Dean’s Letter of Evaluation (Medical Student Performance Evaluation)

 - Letters from two faculty members, at least one of whom is an obstetrician-gynecologist.

 - International medical graduates must have valid ECFMG certification before the application deadline.

-> All application materials must be received by the 1st of November.
-Interviews will be offered to qualified applicants between mid-October and late December.
-We typically have six to eight interview sessions, and invite six to eight applicants to each session.
+All application materials must be submitted by November 1, 2020.
+Interviews will be offered to qualified applicants between mid-November and late December.
+We typically have six to eight interview sessions and invite six to eight applicants to each session.

-> For more information on the application process or our training program, please contact the Residency Coordinator, Mary Latham, at (352) 273-7943.
+For more information on the application process or our training program, please contact the Residency Coordinator, Nicole Drake, at (352) 273-7943.